ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/localisation/index.md

 Providing a locale for the grid does not fit in with localisation libraries or localisation for a broader application.
 If you want the grid to take from an application wide locale, then implement the `localeTextFunc` to act as a bridge between the grid and the applications localisation.

 The example below shows providing a callback for the grid's localisation.
-The example for simplicity just returns back the default value in upper case.
+The example for simplicity just returns the default value in upper case.
 In a real world application, the callback would use the applications localisation.

 <grid-example title='Callback' name='callback' type='generated' options='{ "enterprise": true, "exampleHeight": 650 }'></grid-example>